 What this means is that, if I’m risking 50 pips, I place my take profit 100 pips away from my entry (see the image above).
 Over the years, this has worked out very well for me, especially with the bearish engulfing pattern.

-Note: Some trading systems, like the Infinite Prosperity or Top Dog Trading systems, don’t use set take profit levels.
+Note: Some trading systems don’t use set take profit levels.
 Instead, they use a trailing stop in one form or another in an effort to catch as much of the trend or reversal as possible.

 In my experience, I can target a 2:1 reward to risk ratio with the bearish engulfing pattern and achieve a high enough strike rate (by combining it with a good trading system or the additional techniques below) to achieve consistent profits over time.

 Those of you who have read any of the other posts in my free price action course, probably already know that I don’t trade price action alone.
 I’ve experienced much better and more consistent profits by combining price action patterns with other, complimentary trading strategies.

 If you can’t use these price action patterns as entry triggers in an already profitable trading system, combining them with the techniques below is the next best thing.